mvgc12603/Idiomatic/README.md

 1. The Chrome extension detects a candidate phrase while the user types.
 2. It sends the phrase, surrounding sentence, target language setting, and tone hint to `http://localhost:8000/suggest-idiom`.
 3. The backend checks `IDIOM_DATABASE` first.
-4. If the dictionary has a match, it returns a deterministic suggestion.
+4. If the dictionary has a match, it returns suggestions.
 5. If the dictionary misses, the backend can ask Ollama to find a real idiom equivalent.
 6. Fallback suggestions are filtered to avoid literal translations and low-confidence results.

 Important behavior:

 - If the surrounding sentence is Spanish, the suggestion should be Spanish even if the bracketed idiom is French or English.
-- The bracketed phrase is treated as the source expression, not as the output language signal.
+- The bracketed phrase/expression hints at the sentence structure of the returned suggestion.
-- The app should prefer no suggestion over a fake literal idiom.
+- The app should prefer no suggestion over a fake or literal idiom.

 ## Running Locally